| | |

 Beginners’ Guide To Working With Yeast

-After I did a few posts on social media to determine what areas of baking most people either struggled with, or were very apprehensive to try, bread making and working with yeast based dough was high on the list.
-So here is my beginners' guide to working with yeast.
+After I did a few posts on social media to determine what areas of baking most people either struggled with, or were very apprehensive to try, bread making & working with yeast based dough was high on the list.
+So here is my beginners’ guide to working with yeast.

 With the popularity and availability of shows like The Great British Bake Off (or The Great British Baking Show as it’s known in the States and Canada), more and more people want to expand on from making cakes & cookies.